CS graduate working in Embedded Systems

 Firmware and embedded systems engineer in training with a Bachelor's in Computer Science.
 I work directly at the register level — configuring RCC, GPIO, and peripherals from the reference manual without HAL abstractions.
 My goal is to build reliable, efficient firmware on constrained hardware.

-I come from a software background and chose to pivot into embedded because I wanted to understand the full stack — not just what software does, but what the hardware underneath it is actually doing.
+I come from a software background and chose to pivot into embedded because I wanted to understand how hardware functions under the physical buttons.

 ··· = in progress